 Most of our auditions will include cold-reading from the script.
 There will be select scenes from the play that the director may ask you to read from.
 Don’t worry, you’ll be given plenty of time to look them over before it’s time for you to step into the limelight!

 Some of our directors request that you prepare a short monologue.
 This will be notated in the show’s specific audition information.

 Musicals require a prepared song (about 2 pages worth).
-The song does not have to be from the musical, but should be from the musical theatre genre.
+The song does not have to be from the musical, but should be from the same musical theatre style genre as the show.
 Please bring sheet music for the accompanist.
-A cappella auditions are discouraged.
+Acappella auditions are discouraged.
 Pop, rock, and country songs are discouraged unless the show you are auditioning for includes those types of music.